WHEN REHAB MEDICINE IS CUT – YOU HURT TOO

 Rehabilitation does not provide instant results; rather, it is a long, hard road.
+If you are looking for a great rehabilitation center visit https://www.transitionsrecovery.com/drug-rehab-florida/.
 It is a near-relentless struggle over the course of weeks, months, and even years to help an individual who has been severely injured get back as close as possible to where they were before their injury.
 It can involve countless hours of hard work and determination just to remember the word for an apple, to gain the motor skills to hold a fork, and the ability to dress oneself again.

 It’s a journey that most often involves families and friends.
 It is a road that my children and I walked with my husband Bob when he was severely injured by a roadside bomb in Iraq.
 But consider this: at some point every one of us will need expert rehabilitation care for a loved one or ourselves.
 How many of us know someone who has been in a car accident, or had a stroke, or broken a hip?
 As I move through my 50s, I’m more keenly aware of my own pressing mortality, the fact that anything can happen to myself, my loved ones and my family members.
 It’s simply a fact of life.